Apple has had few incentives in the past to start making iPhones in US

 Apple didn’t immediately respond to a request for comment Friday.
 On a quarterly earnings call earlier in May, Cook told investors that tariffs had a “limited impact” on the company in the March quarter because it was able to optimize its supply chain.
 But Cook warned that it is “very difficult” to predict beyond June “because I’m not sure what will happen with tariffs.”

-Apple is widely expected to eventually raise the prices on iPhones and other popular products because the Silicon Valley’s supply chain is so heavily concentrated in China, India and other overseas markets caught in the crossfire of Trump’s escalating trade war.

-The big question is how long Apple might be willing to hold the line on its current prices before the tariffs’ toll on the company’s profit margins become too much to bear and consumers are asked to shoulder some of the burden.
+The big question is how long Apple might be willing to hold the line on its current prices if Trump’s threatened tolls become too much to bear and consumers are asked to shoulder some of the burden.
+Even without an escalation in tariffs, many analysts are predicting Apple will raise iPhone prices this autumn when the latest models are typically released — a prospect that could prod consumers to splurge on an upgrade this summer.

 “Apple can absorb some of the tariff-induced cost increases without significant financial impact, at least in the short term,” Chatterjee said.